lukeshingles/msssp-ppns-tools/README.md

-# MSSSP-ddpns-tools
+# msssp-ddpns-tools
-Mount Stromlo Stellar Structure Program and Nucleosynthesis analysis and plotting tools
+Analysis and plotting tools for Mount Stromlo Stellar Structure Program and Nucleosynthesis codes